rixx/books.rixx.de/data/reviews/c-j-cherryh/gate-of-ivrel/index.md

   rating: 4
 ---

 Gate of Ivrel hit a lot of sweet spots for me.
-I mean, Fantasy in a scifi/Stargate universe, kind of?
+I mean, Fantasy in a scifi/Stargate universe?
 Hell yeah.
 It relies on the reader to think along, and the characters are certainly far from perfect, while also being relatable.
 I went through it in a day or so, because wow.